shahv1057/blog/src/pages/SpotifyMoodPlaylists.md

 - High Loudness and Energy
 - Low Instrumentalness

 These songs are happy and exciting and make you want to dance.
-However, unline Cluster 0, the songs do not have a high speechiness.
+However, unlike Cluster 0, the songs do not have a high speechiness.

 These audio features point to the mood cluster contain a lot of **Upbeat Happy Pop** - catchy songs you can sing and dance to.
 Here's a random sample of songs in the cluster: